ibm-cloud-docs/watson-assistant/expression-methods-actions.md

 ```
 {: codeblock}

-To build an array of strings that describe these flights in a user-readable form, you might use an following expression:
+To build an array of strings that describe these flights in a user-readable form, you might use the following expression:

 ```text
 ${Flight_data}.joinToArray("Flight %e.flight% to %e.destination%", true)